es7s/macedon/README.md

     </a>
 </p>

-Web-service availability verifier.
+CLI web service availability verifier.
 Takes a list of endpoints with optional input dataset and expected output HTTP status codes/responses, performs series of HTTP requests and displays the results.

 ## Motivation